CharleneMcKeown/learning-day/README.md

     <br>
     <img src="./images/hugo-new.PNG" alt="Create new Hugo site" width=600px />
     <br>
-1. Next, let's add a theme to the website.
+1. Next, let's add a theme to the website by running the following commands:

     ```
     cd static-blog